Trash Truck (TV series)

-Trash Truck or Giant Jack is an American animated television series created and written by Max Keane.
+Trash Truck is an American animated television series created and written by Max Keane.
 Each episode revolves around the adventures of a young boy named Hank and his best friend Trash Truck, who is a garbage truck.

-Co-produced by Glen Keane Productions and Netflix Animation, the series premiered on November 10, 2020 on Netflix.
+Co-produced by Glen Keane Productions and Netflix Animation Studios, the series premiered on November 10, 2020 on Netflix.
 A second season premiered on May 4, 2021.
 A Christmas-themed special, titled A Trash Truck Christmas, was released on December 11, 2020.
+In April 2026, a third season was announced.